 While there is (sadly) not enough time to read every book ever written, don’t waste your time on worthless ones.
-This list contains classics — books that expound the universal themes of life, have stood the test of time, have to be read carefully and studied, and make you think.
+This list of 29 options contains classics — books that expound the universal themes of life, have stood the test of time, have to be read carefully and studied, and make you think.

 You cannot make your child love reading.
 If you have a child who doesn’t enjoy reading, you can expose them to best books by reading aloud and taking the voyage of discovery alongside them.